Copper Alloys – Brass, Bronze and Cupronickels

 The applications depend on the % of Sn used in the alloy.
 The maximum amount of Sn in alloys suitable for cold working is around 7%.
 Those copper alloys have good plasticity but are also easily work-hardened.

-The maximum content of Sn is ca 20%.
+The maximum content of Sn is circa 20%.
 Starting from 5% of Sn, the structure of the alloy changes and they need some extra heat treatment.
 In turn, this causes a porous structure.
 That’s also the reason why they’re not suitable for other forming methods besides casting.

 Adding phosphorus is necessary before the casting process.
 This helps with deoxidation.
 After the process, around 1% of phosphorus is left in the alloy, providing greater strength.
 Such alloys are called phosphor bronzes.